Wiring up the BITX40

 - Set the tuning pot such that it reads the actual frequency of the signal (ex: 7100 KHz).
 At this time the signal may not sound proper

-- Now short the brown wire of the Raduino to ground.
+- Now short the RED wire of the Raduino to ground.
 This puts the Raduino into calibration mode.

 - Now carefully tune the signal to sound best

-- Remove the brown wire's short to save the calibration
+- Remove the RED wire's short to save the calibration

-Be sure to keep the brown wire from shorting to the ground again unless you want to recalibrate the Raduino.
+Be sure to keep the RED wire from shorting to the ground again unless you want to recalibrate the Raduino.